List of non-governmental organizations in China

 This article is a list of domestic and international non-governmental organizations (NGOs) operating in China.

 Relations between Chinese NGOs and the government fluctuate over time.
 Most Chinese NGOs and activists work with government entities that support their goals and selectively oppose government entities which contest their goals.
+Academic Jing Wang describes many Chinese NGOs as engaged in a "nonconfrontational activism" and existing in a "gray zone between the legitimate and the illegitimate."